Italian irredentism: 19th century

 In 1861, with the proclamation of the Kingdom of Italy, the modern Italian state was born.
 On 21 July 1878, a noisy public meeting was held at Rome with Menotti Garibaldi, the son of Giuseppe Garibaldi, as chairman of the forum and a clamour was raised for the formation of volunteer battalions to conquer the Trentino.
 Benedetto Cairoli, then Prime Minister of Italy, treated the agitation with tolerance.
 However, it was mainly superficial, as most Italians did not wish a dangerous policy against Austria or against Britain for Malta.

 Many Istrian Italians and Dalmatian Italians looked with sympathy towards the Risorgimento movement that fought for the unification of Italy.
 However, after the Third Italian War of Independence (1866), when the Veneto and Friuli regions were ceded by the Austrians to the newly formed Kingdom of Italy, Istria and Dalmatia remained part of the Austro-Hungarian Empire, together with other Italian-speaking areas on the eastern Adriatic.
 This triggered the gradual rise of Italian irredentism among many Italians in Istria, Kvarner and Dalmatia, who demanded the unification of the Julian March, Kvarner and Dalmatia with Italy.
-The Austrians saw the Italians as enemies and favored the Slav communities of Istria, Kvarner and Dalmatia.
+The Austrians saw the Italians as enemies and favoured the Slav communities of Istria, Kvarner and Dalmatia.
 During the meeting of the Council of Ministers of 12 November 1866, Emperor Franz Joseph I of Austria outlined a wide-ranging project aimed at the Germanization or Slavization of the areas of the empire with an Italian presence:

 Austrian linguistic map from 1896.
-In green the areas where Slavs were the majority of the population, in orange the areas where Istrian Italians and Dalmatian Italians were the majority of the population.
+In green, the areas where Slavs were the majority of the population, in orange the areas where Istrian Italians and Dalmatian Italians were the majority of the population.
 The boundaries of Venetian Dalmatia in 1797 are delimited with blue dots.

 His Majesty expressed the precise order that action be taken decisively against the influence of the Italian elements still present in some regions of the Crown and, appropriately occupying the posts of public, judicial, masters employees as well as with the influence of the press, work in South Tyrol, Dalmatia and Littoral for the Germanization and Slavization of these territories according to the circumstances, with energy and without any regard.
 His Majesty calls the central offices to the strong duty to proceed in this way to what has been established.